dsb-lab/Analysis_Mouse_Atlas/README.md

 ```
 firefox localhost::8888
 ```

-it will open a jupyterlab session that will ask for a password or token.
+where the 8888 if the channel you chose.
+It will open a jupyterlab session that will ask for a password or token.

 ![](assets/jupyterlab.png)

-Copy the token you obtained before and you will be set up!
+Copy the token you obtained before and you will be prompted to the analysis environment!

-Anything in the `home` folder can be seen by the docker and you and will be saved after the docker has finished.